 As a kid, I loved cream puffs, cream bread, pretty much anything with cream.
-I would get giddy with excitement whenever I ate one, but and this is a BIG but, they must be filled with the right cream.
-There will be no cream puffs with the whipped cream filling, no sir.
-Only cream puffs with vanilla custard are allowed!
-There is just no comparison between the two fillings and you can thus imagine my disappointment when my mom brought home a box full of whipped cream filled cream puffs.
-It was like opening an empty present…and for a child, that’s an experience that must never be had.
+The more I ate them, the more I realized that the cream puffs with custard were infinitely better.
+There will be no cream puffs with whipped cream filling, no sir.
+Only cream puffs with vanilla custard!
+There is just no comparison between the two fillings and you can thus imagine my disappointment when my mom brought home a box full of whipped cream-filled cream puffs.
+It was like opening an empty present.
 Ok so I may be exaggerating just a tad, but you get the idea.
 When I got the idea to make seasonal cream puffs, you know I had to break out the real stuff.
-Ladies and gentleman, here are pumpkin cream puffs in true form!
+Ladies and gentlemen, here are pumpkin cream puffs in true form!

 - 1 cup water